Note: This post is brought to you by The Home Depot.

 Remember my super awesome 6 box vertical planter that I built for a Home Depot workshop back in April?
 Well, it’s DIY workshop time again, y’all!
 On Saturday, June 20th at big orange box’s across the country you can attend a free workshop and learn how to build this DIY grill cart just in time for Father’s Day.
 Better yet, make it a Dad date and learn how to build the rolling grill cart together.
-I’ll be hosting the workshop in Jacksonville Beach, FL THIS SATURDAY from 10:00-11:30am!
-I would seriously love to met you!
-Want to join in on the fun?
-Click here to register at your local Home Depot.
+I’ll be hosting the workshop in Jacksonville Beach, FL.

-In preparation for this workshop, I built a version of the rolling grill for our backyard.
-We already have an outdoor table very near the grill so work space is not a huge issue, but the one thing we really needed was a place for a the grilling beverages to stay chilly all summer long!
-We needed a place to serve drinks that was cuter than a plain ol’ cooler and more functional than those galvanized beverage tubs.
+In preparation for this workshop, I built a similar version of the rolling grill for our backyard.
+We already have an outdoor table very near the grill so work space is not an issue, but the one thing we really needed was a place for a the grilling beverages to stay chilly all summer long!
+We needed a place to serve drinks that was cuter than a blue cooler and more functional than those galvanized beverage tubs.
 Shade helps too.
 It was a high of 93 degrees this week, yikes.
-So, here’s what we came up with:

-The wood that surrounds the cooler is actually old wood floors from one of Andy’s work projects!
-So, here are the plans for the original grill cart that I will be teaching at the DIY Workshop.
+Here are the plans for the DIY grill cart that I will be teaching at the DIY Workshop.
 I’m sharing this because my version is very similar, minus the middle shelf.
-So instead of adding the (3) 2×8 as a second shelf, I decided to use that frame to attach my wood floor pieces too and cover the sides of the cooler!
+Instead of adding the (2) 2×8 and (1) 2×4 as a second shelf, I used that as a frame to attach my wood floor pieces too and cover the sides of the cooler!